Monday, February 18, 2019

 Why would President Kennedy send a French journalist rather than a regular diplomat to Havana?
 In the early days of his presidency, Kennedy believed he had been misled by the CIA.
 A plan to invade Cuba and overthrow the Castro regime had originated during Eisenhower's presidency, and many assumed his vice-president, Richard Nixon, would succeed him.
 Nixon lost a very close election to Kennedy, but the CIA wanted to go ahead with the plan anyway.
 They got Kennedy to approve.
 I can still recall hearing the news on WWL, the 50,000 watt, Jesuit-owned, CBS radio affiliate – the large-scale rebellion in Cuba, reports that Raul Castro may have already been killed, the Castro regime possibly about to collapse, ...In the following days we learned it was all bull, all lies.
 The US sponsored invasion of the Bay of Pigs in Cuba had gone badly.
 When it was clear that the Castro regime would defeat the invaders, the CIA and others demanded that Kennedy order air support and possibly troops to oust the Castro regime.
 Kennedy refused, and was angry because he had been misled about the Bay of Pigs group winning over the Fidelistas.
 Kennedy said he would smash the CIA into a thousand pieces.
 We know that relations between Attorney General Robert Kennedy (John's brother) and his subordinate, FBI Director J. Edgar Hoover, were not cordial.
 And many of the anti-Castro refugees blamed JFK for the failure of the invasion of Cuba.

 Yet, during his term, he increased the number of American “advisors” to the military of the South Vietnam government, from several hundred to over 11,000.
-But what were his intentions.
+But what were his intentions?
 Some say he wanted to withdraw entirely after the 1964 election.
 But things changed.
 On 2 November 1963 Ngo Dinh Diem, the President of SVN was killed in a coup, as was his brother, Ngo Dinh Nhu, the number 2 man in the regime.
 His sister-in-law, Madame Nhu made the cover of Time magazine as she denounced the violent overthrow of the government in Saigon.
 Diem's very Roman Catholic government was unpopular with many in SVN, but it is unlikely there would have been a successful coup without the support of the American CIA.
 The agency saw a victory through violent regime change.

 There were many Americans who would have been furious had they known JFK was trying to negotiate peace with Castro.
 Among them was David Ferrie, a pilot who worked both for Carlos Marcello (Mafia boss in New Orleans), and Guy Banister, former FBI man in Chicago, former head of the New Orleans Police Dept., and right-wing activist with connections to various intelligence agencies.
 Lee Oswald, as a teen, had been in Ferrie's Civil Air Patrol, and may have been encouraged to sign into the Marines through his influence.
 When back in New Orleans in summer 1963, Oswald worked with Banister to distribute anti-Castro leaflets, and perform other activities to pretend to be a Left-winger.
 Bottom line, 22 November 1963 in Dallas, President Kennedy was assassinated.
 The Warren Commission blamed it on a lone-nut Marxist, but demanded that many documents be withheld from the public for 75 years.
-I assume they were trying to protect the family of Oswald!
+I assume they were not trying to protect the family of Oswald!
 No, the purpose of the delay for decades, and the destruction of documents was to protect certain agencies.

 Kennedy did not get to smash the CIA into a thousand pieces.
 Allen Dulles, former head of the CIA, was one of the members of the Warren Commission.
 Hoover's FBI provided the investigation for the Commission.
 The New York Times and major media all accepted the conclusions of the Warren Commission.
 The National Enquirer ran articles alleging conspiracy.

 A New Orleanian, I got to attend several sessions of the trial of Clay Shaw for conspiracy to kill Kennedy.
-Jim Garrison's investigation revealed much more about what was going on in New Orleans in the early 1960s, but witnesses would flee to other states, and Republican Governors Reagan and Rhodes refused to extradite, and federal agencies infiltrated his prosecution squad, and so on.
-Moreover, Garrison was unable to present a closing argument nearly as good as did Kevin Costner in the film, “JFK.”
+Jim Garrison's investigation revealed much more about what was going on in New Orleans in the early 1960s, but witnesses would flee to other states, and Republican Governors Reagan and Rhodes refused to extradite, and federal agencies infiltrated Garrison's prosecution squad, and so on.
+Moreover, Garrison was unable to present a closing argument nearly as effective as did Kevin Costner in the film, “JFK.”

 Though, even at this late date, many refuse to think that a President could be eliminated by the Deep State.
 Kennedy had made enemies in the bureaucratic deep state of the military, agencies, and others.
 I think it is clear, JFK was offed by members of the Deep State.
 It was a coup.
 We did not invade Cuba, but we did invade Vietnam.
 That disaster brought second, and more sober thoughts, even by the military.